 - Gently place your hands on the handrails and stand up fully

-- Push away the stopper, so you can descend uninterrupted
+- Push away the stopper so you can descend uninterrupted

 - While using the handrails to keep balanced, bend at your knees

-- Once you’ve achieved the correct depth for you, stand up by pushing the platform away
+- Once youโve achieved the correct depth for you, stand up by pushing the platform away

-7. Front Squat
+6. Front Squat

 The front squat is a free-weight squat variation that significantly emphasizes the quads, making it a solid hack squat alternative.
+It can be performed anywhere with a barbell and can even be done well on a Smith machine.

 How To Do It